The hot weather is here and with it are summer parenting certainties that you’ll want to reacquaint yourselves with before the kids get out of school.

 One of my best friends and I often lament each summer about the gross consumption of screentime by our beloved little angels.
 Pulling your child away from the grips of the boob tube, or iPad, or iPhone, or….oh my….there are just too many screen options, can be, well, difficult.

-In our family, the younger kids haven’t ascertained the ability to sleep in yet, God love them – they still pop up at 6 or 7 am and click on the TV.
+In our family, the younger kids haven’t ascertained the ability to sleep in yet, God loves them – they still pop up at 6 or 7 am and click on the TV.
 If I don’t catch them, they can consume several hours of TV before I even drag myself out of bed (I usually work late at night and sleep in a little later in the summer).
-What seems to work for us is having “screentime days” and “no screentime days” – like Monday/

 What seems to work for us is having “screentime days” and “no screentime days” – like Mon/Wed/Fri/Sat – it’s okay to watch TV or play on screens for a few (ahem) hours, then Tues/Thurs/Sun we mostly take a break from screens.